ludejia/CapstoneProject/Analysis_Code.md

 “date” is the date the property was sold.
 The plot shows the average price per squar meter for all the property sold per month.
-We could find the the average mont price fluctuate greatly which is a big factor affacts the price.
-Instead of using the date, we would use average price per square meter for all the property sold that specific month as a variable which reflects the impact of market fluctuation and economical influency such as demand and supply.
-I will not include date in the prediction.There are only 16 data points for the first month so the average price would can not reflect the true mean very well.
-These data points are removed.
+We could find the the average month price fluctuate greatly which is a big factor affacts the price.
+Instead of using the date, we would use average price per square meter for all the property sold that specific month as a variable which reflects seanonal impact of market fluctuation and economical influency such as demand and supply.There are only 16 data points for the first month so the average price would can not reflect the true mean very well.
+So these data points are removed.

 ![](Analysis_Code_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->